idris-lang/Idris-dev/docs/proofs/interactive.rst

   unexpected "in"
   expecting dependent type signature

-However if we put the proof into a seperate function like this:
+However if we put the proof into a separate function like this:

 .. code-block:: idris